 Anderson v Sheil (C8QZ11V4), Wrexham County Court, 22-23 June 2017

 Mark was instructed by the Defendant as sole counsel in a two-day multi-track case.
 The matter concerned a commercial dispute, which was pleaded at c.£38,000.
 The case was heard before Recorder James Thom QC over two days.

 The claim was substantially defeated, with the Defendant being ordered to pay just £1,340 of the total sum claimed.
 After the trial, Mark successfully negotiated a settlement on costs that resulted in the Claimant paying a net sum to the Defendant in respect of the his costs.

 Palmater v Forrester (B02WI786), Willesden County Court, 6 September 2016

-Mark successfully acted for the claimant in a Fast Track trial for a claim for unlawful eviction relating to an AST of one month's duration.
-In a reserved judgment, the claimant was awarded just under £8,000 in damages, including for aggravated damages and also a penalty sum under s.214 of the Housing Act 2004, for the failure of the landlord to comply with the requirements concerning the protection of the tenant's deposit.
+Mark successfully acted for the Claimant in a Fast Track trial for a claim for unlawful eviction relating to an AST of one month's duration.
+In a reserved judgment, the Claimant was awarded just under £8,000 in damages, including for aggravated damages and also a penalty sum under s.214 of the Housing Act 2004, for the failure of the landlord to comply with the requirements concerning the protection of the tenant's deposit.

-Mark successfully resisted the defendant’s application to put in place a payment plan of £300 per month, in connection with the payment of the judgment debt in the original action.
-The defendant’s application was dismissed as being totally without merit.
-As well as recovering the full costs claimed for the hearing, Mark also persuaded the court to impose a civil restraining order on the defendant, preventing him from making any further applications in connection with the matter without first obtaining permission of the court.
+Mark successfully resisted the Defendant’s application to put in place a payment plan of £300 per month, in connection with the payment of the judgment debt in the original action.
+The Defendant’s application was dismissed as being totally without merit.
+As well as recovering the full costs claimed for the hearing, Mark also persuaded the court to impose a civil restraining order on the Defendant, preventing him from making any further applications in connection with the matter without first obtaining permission of the court.

-Cycling, running, cooking, travelling.
+Cycling, running, cooking and travelling.